 QL muscle release: Release your low back

-Lie on your back and place a firm massage ball under your QL muscle, which you will find in-between the top of your pelvis and your bottom rib, off to each side of your spine.
+Lie on your back and place a firm massage ball (or a specific, purpose made tool like what the QL Claw) under your QL muscle, which you will find in-between the top of your pelvis and your bottom rib, off to each side of your spine.

 Bring the knee on the same side as the ball up towards your chest, which puts pressure on the ball.
 Once you feel like you have the right spot (you will feel it!), holding onto your knee you can either:

 1. Rock your knee out to the side and then in again and repeat, OR

 2. Repeatedly bend your knee up and down towards your chest.

 Slowly and gently work into it for 1-2 minutes on each side and feel free to move the ball up or down slightly to get the right spots.

 Do this great myofascial release once a day for two weeks for longer-lasting results and check out new Complete Low Back Self-Rehab Guide that you can download that is packed with self-treatment advice and exercises for more.

 Tip: Help prevent this recurring and giving you ongoing trouble by strengthening your QL and the surrounding muscle so that they can handle everything that is asked of them!